cth/QsubCmds.jl/README.md

 qwait(jobid)
 ```

-It is possible to define dependencies and to parse arbitrary options to `qsub`.
+It is possible to specify dependencies, i.e., jobs that must finish before another can commence, and to parse arbitrary options to `qsub` like in the example below:

 ```julia
 jobid=qsub(myjob2, depends=[myjob1], options=["-l pe smp 4"])